 If you don’t find anything suitable, there are also Facebook groups and LinkedIn groups dedicated to certain niches.
 These are likely to be very active, so it may be worth joining a few of these as well.

-Joining a blogger community doesn’t have to be intimidating or scary.
+Joining a community doesn’t have to be intimidating or scary.
 Simply join, interact, stay active, forge relationships and help each other out.
 Don’t wait!
-This could be the next best step to promote your blog.
+This could be the next best step to promote your content.

 Are you currently a member of any communities?
 Let us know in the comments below!